mlabecki/portfolio_analytics/README.md

 Detailed implementation of the last two groups of tasks is still in progress.

 Below are some screenshots illustrating the functional capabilities of the current code and of the intended dashboard.
+Click on any of them to enlarge.

 ### 1. Statistical Properties of Portfolio Asset Returns
 The summary was prepared for one year of historical log return distributions of the Magnificent Seven stocks.
 Jarque-Bera test p-values > 0.05 would typically indicate that the given distribution can be considered normal.